Performance of Grover's search algorithm with diagonalizable collective noises: Introduction

-The paper is structured as follows.
-In Sec. \ref{Sec2}, we first review GSA and some noise models, then present GSA with noise in Bloch presentation.
-In particular, we introduce the diagonalizable noise and discuss GSA with diagonalizable noises in Bloch in Sec. \ref{nGSA}.
-In Sec. \ref{Sec3}, we analyze the performance of GSA with different typical diagonalizable noises.
-In Sec. \ref{Sec4}, we investigate the success probability of GSA with different noise levels by numerical experiments.
-In Sec. \ref{Sec5}, we discuss the contribution of our works.
-Finally, the conclusion with a summary and future works are drawn in Sec. \ref{Sec6}.
+The organization of the paper is outlined as follows: In Section 2, we provide an overview of GSA and several noise models, followed by a presentation of GSA with noise in the Bloch representation.
+In Section 3, we delve into the concept of diagonalizable noise and examine the effects of diagonalizable noise on GSA in the Bloch representation.
+Sections 4 and 5 present our investigation into the performance of GSA in the presence of different types of typical diagonalizable collective noises, through both theoretical analysis and numerical experiments.
+In Section 6, we discuss the significance of our work.
+The conclusion, which includes a summary and suggestions for future research, is given in Section 7.